 If you have a photograph, make it JPEG.
 If you have a logo, vector image or a very simple computer generated graphic, go with PNG.
-If you have a really small image without gradients or you want to show a simple animation like the one shown above, you can use GIF.
+For really small images without gradients or you want to show a simple animation, use GIF.

 Delete all unused plugins and themes from the WordPress website.
 Deleting unused plugins and themes will reduce the size of the wp-content folder, further improving access time to this folder.